Joining the Black Rock French Quarter

 We're a village composed of over a dozen different theme camps, which means you'd be part of a very small and close knit team (your camp) within a very large supportive community (the village).
-Our village is most famous for our two story buildings with wrought iron balconies, from which brass bands play during Mardi Gras on Tuesday, as well as the lushly appointed golden dome of the Golden Cafe, celebrating its 15th year on playa.
-Our camps include cocktail lounges, live blues and jazz venues, a bakery, a supper club, a bathhouse, a cafe that roasts coffee fresh on playa, a vineyard, a wine cellar, a dojo, a press corps, and a variety of other attractions in development.
+Our village is most famous for our two story buildings with wrought iron balconies, from which brass bands play during Mardi Gras on Tuesday, as well as the lushly appointed golden dome of the Golden Cafe, celebrating its 17th year on playa.
+Our camps include cocktail lounges, live blues and jazz venues, a bakery, a bathhouse, a cafe that roasts coffee fresh on playa, a wine cellar, a press corps, and a variety of other attractions in development.

 What sort of people fit in as members?